VERDE RIVER GREENWAY STATE NATURAL AREA

 See also: Arizona Revised Statutes: Arizona Water Protection Fund

 Rivers, streams and riparian areas are important resources to the people of Arizona.
 These resources have been significantly impacted from human uses such as industry, recreation and livestock grazing as well as from natural events such as floods, drought and fire.
 Proper land and watershed management strategies can make a profound difference in the health and economic value of our rivers and riparian ecosystems.
-To date, the Commission has invested in 243 projects and contributed approximatley $47 million toward the restoration, protection and enhancement of river and riparian resources in Arizona.
-A wide range of projects have been funded including but not limited to channel restoration, riparian revegetation, wetland creation/restoration, fencing and other grazing management improvements, upland restoration, erosion control and applied ecological research.
+To date, the Commission has supported 251 projects and awarded over $50 million toward the restoration, protection and enhancement of river and riparian resources in Arizona.
+A wide range of projects have been funded including, but not limited to, stream channel restoration, riparian habitat revegetation, wetland creation/restoration, non-native invasive vegetation removal, fencing and other grazing management improvements, watershed and upland restoration, forest thinning, erosion control, and applied ecological research.
 As a result, Arizona citizens have realized many benefits from these investments through improvements in water quality, in-stream flows/water supplies, biodiversity, fish and wildlife habitat, recreation, flood control and overall watershed health.
 In addition, important socioeconomic benefits such as jobs and revenue streams are realized by many local communities through the implementation of Arizona Water Protection Fund projects.